authier-pm/authier/frontend/pages/features.md

 | add a new TOTP through phone camera                              | ✔️                   | ✔️    | ✅      | ✔️        | ✔️        | ✔️       |
 | keep a record of URL where the TOTP was created                  | ❌                   | ❌    | ✅      | ✔️        | ✔️        | ✔️       |

+- these features are only available in paid version of the product

+&nbsp;&nbsp;
+&nbsp;

+### Did we get anything wrong?

 Have you spotted any mistakes here?
-It's possible we may have missed a feature in a competitor app-if this is the case, please open a pull request to mitigate this.
+Please open a pull request to mitigate this.